 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Although he and his friends barely made it out of Jumanji alive, Spencer (Alex Wolff) has struggled to move on.
-The game is cursed, and pulls people from the real-world inside the game.
+The game is cursed, and it pulls people from the real-world into the game.
 There are deadly challenges and threats around every corner, but the only way out is to finish the game.
-You have three lives, but if you lose all three, then you die for real.
+Players have three lives, but if they lose all three, then they die in the real world.
 Although playing the game again is a huge risk, Spencer got to play as Dr. Bravestone (Dwayne Johnson) who is the type of person that Spencer wants to be in real life.

 Dr. Bravestone is strong, he does not have asthma or allergies, he is brave, and he is a leader.
-Spencer wants to experience being Dr. Bravestone again, so he tries to fix the now broken game, and ends up getting sucked in once again.
-Knowing that Spencer is stuck in the game and that he cannot complete it by himself, his friends reluctantly enter the game to help him, but Spencer’s grandfather (Danny DeVito) and grandfather‘s friend (Danny Glover) get pulled in as well.
+Spencer wants to experience becoming Dr. Bravestone again, so he tries to fix the now broken game, and he ends up getting sucked into it once again.
+Knowing that Spencer is stuck in the game and that he cannot complete it by himself, his friends reluctantly enter the game to help him, but Spencer’s grandfather (Danny DeVito) and his grandfather‘s friend (Danny Glover) get pulled in as well.
 Playing as Dr. Bravestone, Franklin Finbar (Kevin Hart), Ruby Roundhouse (Karen Gillan), and Professor Shelly Oberon (Jack Black), the group needs to find Spencer and complete the game.
-Unfortunately, they still each only have three lives, and are playing a harder level than their last time within the game.
+Unfortunately, they still each only have three lives, and they playing a harder level than last time around.